Freedom of Information (Extension) Bill

 The Grenfell tower fire has highlighted the need for public access to information held by the providers of social housing.
 Housing associations, which own or run many former council estates, are completely outside the scope of the FOI Act.
 The bill would correct this serious omission.
 Examples of requests for information which housing authorities have refused are here.

-It would also bring Local Safeguarding Children Boards, Electoral Registration Officers, Returning Officers and the Housing Ombudsman under the Act.
+It would also bring Local Safeguarding Children Boards, Electoral Registration Officers and Returning Officers under the Act.

 The bill’s provisions on contractors would ensure that all information about the provision of public services under contract could be obtained via an FOI request to the authority concerned, subject to the Act’s exemptions.